-Early bug assignment approaches [7, 9, 10] divided the data set into two subsets: 80% for TDS and 20% for VDS.
-Bettenburg et al. [11] have used folding (similar to split-sample validation techniques from machine learning [8]) in the context of detecting duplicate bug reports.
-In a folding-based training and validation approach, also known as cross-validation, (illustrated in Figure 2), the algorithm first collects all bug reports to be used for TDS, 4 sorts them in chronological order (based on the fixed date of the bug) and then divides them into n folds.
+Early bug assignment approaches (Jeong et al., 2009; Anvik et al., 2006; Cubranic and Murphy, 2004) divided the data set into two subsets: 80% for TDS and 20% for VDS.
+Bettenburg et al. (2008) have used folding (similar to split-sample validation techniques from machine learning (Witten and Frank, 2005)) in the context of detecting duplicate bug reports.
+In a folding-based training and validation approach, also known as cross-validation, (illustrated in Fig. 2), the algorithm first collects all bug reports to be used for TDS, 4 sorts them in chronological order (based on the fixed date of the bug) and then divides them into n folds.
 In the first run, fold 1 is used to train the classifier and then to predict the VDS.
 5 In the second run, fold 2 bug reports are added to TDS.
-In general, after validating the VDS from fold n, that VDS is added to the TDS for validating fold n + 1.
-To reduce experimental bias [8], similar to Bettenburg et al., we chose n = 11 and carried out 10 iterations of the validation process using incremental learning.
-Note that incremental learning is not a contribution of our work; incremental learning is a standard technique to improve the prediction accuracy in any supervised or unsupervised learning algorithms in machine learning [24].
-Rather, we show that, similar to other software maintenance problems like duplicate bug detection [11], fine-grained incremental learning is important for improving bug assignment accuracy, i.e., to have the classifier trained with most recent data (or bug reports).
-Therefore, we only use folding to compare our work with prior studies in automatic bug assignment where split-sample validation was used; though our best result was achieved using fine-grained incremental learning.
+In general, after validating the VDS from fold n, that VDS is added to the TDS for validating fold n+1.
+To reduce experimental bias (Witten and Frank, 2005), similar to Bettenburg et al., we chose n = 11 and carried out 10 iterations of the validation process using incremental learning.
+Note that incremental learning is not a contribution of our work; incremental learning is a standard technique to improve the prediction accuracy in any supervised or unsupervised learning algorithms in machine learning (Kohavi, 1995).
+Rather, we show that, similar to other software maintenance problems like duplicate bug detection (Bettenburg et al., 2008), fine-grained incremental learning is important for improving bug assignment accuracy, i.e., to have the classifier trained with most recent data (or bug reports).
+Therefore, we only use folding to compare our work with prior